 These programs feature lectures and emphasize hands-on, clinical experience.
 Students gain a basic understanding of medical terminology, human anatomy and patient care techniques.
 They are also prepared to sit for the National Occupational Therapy Assistant Certification Examination, given by the National Board for Certification in Occupational Therapy.

-The primary educational prerequisite for an associate degree program in occupational therapy assisting is a high school degree or GED.
-Some occupational therapy assistant programs have additional qualifications, such as CPR certification or completion of certain math and science courses.
+Prerequisites to enter an associate's program include a high school degree or GED.
+Students must also have CPR certification and completion of certain math and science classes.

-Core courses in an occupational therapy assistant program might include the following:
+Core courses in an associate's degree program in occupational therapy assistance might include the following:

 - Anatomy and physiology